Scalr/scalr-action/README.md

 ## Scalr CLI

 More information about how to use the Scalr CLI provided by this Action, please refer to the [Scalr CLI repository](https://github.com/Scalr/scalr-cli).

+## Contributing

+To contribute to this project, please see the [contribution guidelines](https://github.com/Scalr/scalr-action/blob/master/CONTRIBUTING.md).
+Also please fill out the [Contribution Agreement](https://github.com/Scalr/scalr-action/blob/master/Contribution_Agreement.md) and send it to support@scalr.com